Owens Park

 Owens Park was a large hall of residence located in the Fallowfield district of the city of Manchester, England.
 The site is owned by the University of Manchester and housed 1,056 students.
 Owens Park is a significant part of the Fallowfield Campus of the University of Manchester.
 The terms 'Owens Park' and 'Fallowfield Campus' are sometimes used interchangeably.
+The first phase was completed in 1964 and the second in 1965.

+The tower was vacated in 2021 and demolition completed in 2025.